fab411/obsidian-desktop-entry/README.md

 </details>

-# README: Creating a Obsidian.desktop File for Application Shortcuts
+# Creating a Obsidian.desktop File for Application Shortcuts

 ## About The Project